esialb/teensy-etchasketch/README.md

 Rather than the .ino files of an Arduino IDE sketch, this project is built with [PlatformIO](http://platformio.org/).
 PlatformIO is a much better system for larger projects where the term "sketch" no longer really applies.

+This project uses a modified version of the [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) library, updated to use the Teensy t3_i2c library.

 <img src="doc/IMG_1209.JPG" width="600"/>

 ## Pin Connections